ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

    ![007](https://user-images.githubusercontent.com/10286961/224358439-76c42c78-e244-42bd-8935-b08f536931a2.png)

-   We can do something like this, making sure that the new property takes precedence over the old one, and only trying to use the old one if no new one exists.At this point, our property expiration work is done.
+   We can do something like this to make sure that the new property takes precedence over the old one.
+At this point, our property deprecation work is done.

 5. **Remove**: After our properties have been deprecated for a certain period of time, usually when the major version is released, we can remove the them.
 We also need to delete comments, warnings, test cases, and documents that were related the property.
 At this point our property removal work is done.